ArduPilot/ardupilot_wiki/common/source/docs/common-history-of-ardupilot.rst

 Aug 2015 - Michael Clement & Michael Day fly
 `50 arduplanes in a multi-vehicle environment <http://diydrones.com/profiles/blogs/from-zero-to-fifty-planes-in-twenty-seven-minutes>`__

-Sep 2015 - `First major news event involving a misbehaving pilot of an ardupilot vehicle (a Solo) <http://edition.cnn.com/2015/09/04/us/us-open-tennis-drone-arrest/>`__
+Sep 2015 - `First major news event involving a misbehaving pilot of an ArduPilot vehicle (a Solo) <http://edition.cnn.com/2015/09/04/us/us-open-tennis-drone-arrest/>`__

 March 2016 - 3DR ceases direct funding of ArduPilot community as it `cuts jobs <http://www.marketwatch.com/story/drone-maker-3d-robotics-reboots-by-cutting-jobs-refocusing-on-corporate-market-2016-03-23>`__.

 March 2016 - Formation of the `ardupilot.org non profit organisation <http://diydrones.com/profiles/blogs/a-new-chapter-in-ardupilot-development>`__ and new website.

-May 2016 - `Flirtey delivery drone (using ardupilot) is entered into Smithsonian Air and Space Museum <http://www.smithsonianmag.com/smart-news/first-delivery-drone-united-states-lands-spot-smithsonian-180958964/?no-ist>`__.
+May 2016 - `Flirtey delivery drone (using ArduPilot) is entered into Smithsonian Air and Space Museum <http://www.smithsonianmag.com/smart-news/first-delivery-drone-united-states-lands-spot-smithsonian-180958964/?no-ist>`__.

 Sep 2016 - Flymaple board support removed ( not actively tested or used , also lacks a maintainer see PR #4191 ).